The Energy Regulation and Markets Review: France

 - turnover in France of each or at least two parties concerned exceeds €50 million; and

-- the transaction does not meet the thresholds set by Council Regulation (EC) No. 139/2004 (the EU Merger Regulation).
+- the transaction does not meet the thresholds set by the EC Merger Regulation.18

 Stage II takes between 65 and 85 working days.
 If serious doubts remain as to the competitive effects of the transaction, the FCA proceeds with an in-depth investigation.
 During Stage II, if the transaction relates to a regulated area, the FCA may request a non-binding opinion from the relevant regulator (e.g., the CRE).
 At the end of Stage II, the FCA can either clear the transaction with or without remedies or prohibit the transaction.
 At this stage, the Ministry of the Economy has the ability to intervene and to take a position on the transaction for considerations of general interest, other than fair competition, that would compensate the harm to competition resulting from the transaction.

-The FCA's authorisations for acquisitions may be subject to conditions.17
+The FCA's authorisations for acquisitions may be subject to conditions.19

-In addition, the French government issued Decree No. 2014-479 dated 14 May 2014, expanding the list of strategic sectors, including the energy sector, in which foreign investments in France require the prior authorisation of the French Minister of the Economy.18 The Pacte Act has strengthened the regulation of foreign direct investment in France.19 First, the Decree dated 31 December 2019 lowers the threshold from 33 per cent to 25 per cent of the voting rights of the French target company from which the control may be triggered.20 Second, the list of strategic sectors in which the government will be able to oppose a foreign takeover has been extended to include energy storage in the critical technologies mentioned in the new Article R 151-3 of the French Monetary and Financial Code (which enters into force on 1 April 2020).21 Initially, the only energy activities covered by the foreign direct investments regulation were those guaranteeing integrity, security or continuity of the energy supply.22
+In addition, the French government issued Decree No. 2014-479 dated 14 May 2014, expanding the list of strategic sectors, including the energy sector, in which foreign investments in France require the prior authorisation of the French Minister of the Economy.20 The Pacte Law has strengthened the regulation of foreign direct investment in France.21 First, the Decree dated 31 December 2019 lowered the threshold triggering a review of an acquisition by a foreign investor of voting rights in a French target company, from 33 per cent to 25 per cent of voting rights.22 Second, the list of strategic sectors in which the government will be able to oppose a foreign takeover has been extended to include energy storage in the critical technologies mentioned in the new Article R151-3 of the French Monetary and Financial Code (which entered into force on 1 April 2020).23 An order on foreign investments in France dated 10 September 2021 further extended the list of critical technologies to include 'technologies involved in the production of renewable energy'.24 Initially, the only energy activities covered by the foreign direct investments regulation were those guaranteeing integrity, security or continuity of the energy supply.25

 Transmission/transportation and distribution services